DominikaDu/dominikadu.github.io/research.md

 ### Astrophysics

-#### Current research:
+#### Past projects:

 #### Super-Resolution Galaxy Imaging

-This is a project I did for my Master's Thesis, and I've continued working on it.
-We have created a machine-learning model which can turn galaxy images from ground-based telescopes into space-telescope-like quality images.
-We are currently preparing this work for publication.
+For my Master's thesis, I have created a machine-learning model which can turn galaxy images from ground-based telescopes into space-telescope-like quality images.
 {: style="text-align: justify"}

-#### Past projects:

 #### Reconstructing Quasar Continua to Study the Epoch of Reionization